Sanji7633846002/rollup-express/README.md

 # Overview

-Example of usage rollup with typescript and expressjs
+Example of usage rollup with typescript and expressjs for backend

 # Install